tongyuantongyu/vs-NNVISR/README.md

 # NNVISR

-## WIP: We are still working on adding more stuffs to the repository.
-Please check again later.

-##

 The Neural Network Video Interpolation / Super Resolution Filter of VapourSynth.

-NNVISR is able to load any window-based video enhancement neural network and use it to process your video.
+NNVISR is able to use any window-based video enhancement neural network to process your video.

 ## Release status on conda